 AIRPLANE PATH – they are as simple as they can get: draw a line and you’re good.
 Again, don’t forget to connect them to the outside.

 I would like to mention a couple of mods that can be very useful when you create your traffic network:

-Precision engineering – after the Mass transit update, we got more control over road and rail building, but this mod expands on that even if it’s older than official update.
-Also, a must have mod.
+Precision engineering – after the Mass transit update, we got more control over road and rail building, but this mod expands on that even if it’s older than the official update.
+Also, a must-have mod.